sheltermanager/asm3/README.md

 If you used the debian package, edit the file /etc/asm3.conf

-If you did not, copy scripts/asm3.conf.example to /etc/asm3.conf and edit it.
+If you did not, copy scripts/asm3.conf.example to /etc/asm3.conf and then edit it.

 Set the following values:

 asm3_dbtype = (POSTGRESQL, MYSQL or SQLITE)
 asm3_dbhost = (hostname of your server)

-asm3_dbport = (port of your server if using tcp)
+asm3_dbport = (port of your server if using tcp) asm3_dbusername =

-asm3_dbusername =

 asm3_dbpassword =
 asm3_dbname = (name of the database, can be file path if type is SQLITE)

 If you are using MySQL or POSTGRESQL, make sure you have issued a CREATE DATABASE and the database already exists (however the schema can be empty).

-ASM will look for it's config file in this order until it finds one:
+ASM will look for its config file in this order until it finds one:

 1. In an environment variable called ASM3_CONF
 2. In $INSTALL_DIR/asm3.conf (the folder asm3 python modules are installed in)